Ontario ESA & OHSA Legislative Changes 2025: What Employers Need to Know

 Key provisions from the latest installment of these amendments – the Working for Workers Four and Five Acts, 2024 (Bill 149 and Bill 190) – are coming into effect soon.

-Employers should act now to ensure compliance with these new Ontario ESA and OHSA requirements to protect their business from huge fines and potential employee claims.
+Employers should act now to ensure compliance with these new Ontario ESA and OHSA changes to protect their business from huge fines and potential employee claims.

 This blog explains what the new regulations are, when they come into force, and what Ontario employers need to do to stay compliant.